-Skin tags, also known as acrochordons, are soft skin growths that look similar to a deflated balloon.
-They form on areas of the skin that rub against other skin or clothing.
-Although skin tags most commonly develop on the neck, chest, armpits, and eyelids, they can also appear on the penis.
+Skin tags are soft skin growths that form on areas of the skin that rub against other skin or clothing.
+Although they most commonly develop on the neck, chest, armpits, and eyelids, they can also appear on the penis.

 In this article, we explain how to identify skin tags.
 We also cover the causes and treatment of skin tags on the penis.

 A skin tag, or

 Skin tags usually grow on the neck, chest, armpits, and groin.